 Several advantages of architecture independent kernels have been discussed, such as maintainability, hardware utilization and cross-architecture benefits of SIMD data structures.
 There are of course disadvantages to this approach, the most prominent being loss of important architecture specific optimizations by restricting kernels to use higher-level abstractions.
-This is recognized in VecGeom by allowing implementation of template specializations of a given backend for kernels or overwriting methods (that are otherwise implemented by a helper as demonstrated in Section 2.3) in leaf classes.
-In this way, the code base can be extended to include specific implementations without sacrificing the benefits of having general kernels.
+This is recognized in VecGeom by allowing implementation of template specializations of a given backend for kernels or overwriting methods (that are otherwise implemented by a helper as

-- (a) Distance algorithm, 50 floating point operations per kernel execution. - (b) Inside algorithm, 10 floating point operations per kernel execution.
+(a) Distance algorithm, 50 floating point operations per kernel execution.

+(b) Inside algorithm, 10 floating point operations per kernel execution.